Juan Soto turns 21 on Oct. 25, the same day as Game 3 of the World Series

 For the full World Series schedule, read below:

 Game 2: Wednesday, Oct.
-23: Washington Nationals at New York Yankees/Houston Astros - 8 p.m.
+23: Washington Nationals at Houston Astros - 8 p.m.

 Travel Day: Thursday, Oct.
 24

 Game 4: Saturday, Oct.
-26: New York Yankees/Houston Astros at Washington Nationals - 8 p.m.
+26: Houston Astros at Washington Nationals - 8 p.m.

 Travel Day: Monday, Oct.
 28

 *Game 7: Wednesday, Oct.
-30: Washington Nationals at New York Yankees/Houston Astros - 8 p.m.
+30: Washington Nationals at Houston Astros - 8 p.m.

 *if needed